 Cold calls are phone calls from companies trying to sell you something, even though they have had no business with you previously.
 Cold calls aren’t usually illegal and don’t necessarily count as a scam although they can be annoying, frustrating and even frightening.

 Even though it won't necessarily block scammers, you can register for free with the Telephone Preference Service (TPS) to reduce the number of cold calls you receive.

 What are some common types of phone scams?

 It can be hard to tell the difference between a scam and cold calling.
-However, it's good to know some of the typical tricks that scammers use so you can be prepared if you ever get a call like these.
+However, it's good to know some of the typical tricks that scammers use so you can be prepared.

 Computer repair scams